 This is the Jack and Jill bathroom between the boy’s room and the girl’s room.
 As you will see in a moment, the art in the bathroom marries the two bedrooms perfectly:

 And now for the girl’s bedroom designed by artist Gina Julian.
 Imagine the daughter who loves coming home from college to hang out in her very sophisticated digs.

 I chose SW Malted Milk, a sophisticated blush pink, for the walls of this room.
 Bella Tucker Decorative Finishes created a special effect by applying a higher-sheen finish on the applied stenciled pattern that makes me think of teardrops.
 How appropriate is that for the teenage years??

 The kid’s bunk room was a big hit in the House for Hope Designer Showhouse.
-The hall walls here are Conservative Gray, while the bunk room walls are Comfort Gray.
 Don’t you just love that built-in bunk bed???

 bunk room design by The Handmade Home